bbc/simorgh/docs/Simorgh-Overview.md

 The error HOC checks the error prop passed in, if error is set to null the Article or FrontPage container is simply returned.

-If error is set to true the Error component is is returned, giving the user a visual indication of the error e.g. a 500 error page.
+If error is set to true the Error component is returned, giving the user a visual indication of the error e.g. a 500 error page.

 ### withData